Following the news is so deeply ingrained an activity into the day to day lives of modern human beings that most of us never question its value.

 Intellectual independence is the most important form of independence because your mind is your most powerful weapon for survival.
 He who controls your mind controls your life.
 Losing your intellectual independence is the equivalent of selling your soul and willingly handing your most potent weapon to the people who rarely have your best interests in their hearts.

 Blindly following the thought leaders to shape your mind is tantamount to leaving the direction of your life to blind chance.
 It’s no surprise that the lives of the majority of the people suck.
 When you let others do the thinking for you, you can’t expect to win in life.

 Last but not least, following a particular news outlet almost always renders you a victim of groupthink.
 News outlets are instrumental in breeding useful idiots.
 Besides being detrimental to your intellectual independence, groupthink always leads to irrational decisions because when individuals might sometimes be right, groups of people are always wrong.

 Following the News Wastes Your Most Important Resources to Move Forward in Life: Time and Focus

 Every second you spend consuming the news is a second you could use to be productive.
 Life is shorter than you think and your time and attention are too valuable to waste on useless pursuits that make you intellectually dependent, anxious, fearful, depressed, dumb, and unproductive.

 Unless you are planning to live like a leech, the quality of your life depends on the value you produce.
-In order to lead a prosperous life, you must produce value that other people are willing to exchange value for.
+In order to lead a prosperous life, you must produce a value that other people are willing to exchange value.
 To make money you must create value that other people are willing to pay for.
 To receive love and respect you must build yourself up as a man worthy of love and respect.